YordanGeorgiev/qto/README.md

 - provide db based authentication and restricted access to the app via http(s)
 - provide access to the non-technical person via http and/or https for CRUD operations
 - quickly define LOTS of tables DDL by using the existing examples and just changing the columns
+- alter tables without having to restart the application layer, a single page reload rebuilds the UI
 - search the data from the db via the global search feature
 - load initial data via xls ( less than 10k rows per sheet should be ok )
 - provide them with initial links to grasp the "semi-sql" syntax